jmsf3/Digital-Halftoning-Space-Filling-Curves/README.md

 ![data/araras_montage.png](data/araras_montage.png)

-This is an implementation of the digital halftoning technique introduced in the following article:

-*Digital Halftoning with Space-Filling Curves* by Luiz Velho and Jonas de Miranda Gomes, Special Interest Group on Computer Graphics and Interactive Techniques (SIGGRAPH), 1991

-The authors introduced a technique for generating halftone images from grayscale images using space-filling curves, which is an alternative to the traditional artistic technique of stippling that places small dots of ink onto paper such that their density gives the impression of tone.
+This is an implementation of the digital halftoning technique introduced in the paper *"Digital Halftoning with Space-Filling Curves"* by Luiz Velho and Jonas de Miranda Gomes.
+The authors introduced a technique for generating halftone images from grayscale images using space-filling curves.
+This method is an alternative to the traditional artistic technique of stippling, where varying the density of small dots creates the illusion of continuous tones in an image.

 ## Pre-requisites

-This implementation has been written and tested on Ubuntu 22.04 using the following packages:
+This implementation has been written and tested on Ubuntu 22.04.5 LTS using the following packages:

-* OpenCV
+* OpenCV 4.5
-* NumPy
+* NumPy 1.26.4
-* Matplotlib
+* Matplotlib 3.5.1

 ## Usage